altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 *Sonny and her spiders wrapped Wilbert in a hammock, and carried him out of the room* ~Beside him he watched Martha try to escape the webbing, no wasted energy on facial expressions...
 Just lots of kicking and trashing...
-Right into Kent's side and legs~
+Right into Kent's legs~
 ~At the threshold stood a tall black man~
 "L::And who might you be?"
 *Lenny walked over held out his hand*
-~It was almost an afterthought, Kent could not take it stuck underneath Martha~ *Lenny leaned over Martha and Kent*
+~It was almost an afterthought, Kent could not take it before it dropped~ *Lenny leaned over Martha and Kent*
 "L::She got this Al-tok thing in her?"
 "A::No.